Transactions and the UndoManager

 The only exception is that transactions are unnecessary when initializing a model or a diagram before assigning the model to the Diagram.model property.
 (A Diagram only gets access to an UndoManager via the Model, the Model.undoManager property.)

 Furthermore many event handlers and listeners are already executed within transactions that are conducted by Tools or CommandHandler commands, so you often will not need to start and commit a transaction within such functions.
 Read the API documentation for details about whether a function is called within a transaction.
-For example, setting GraphObject.click to an event handler to respond to a click on an object needs to perform a transaction if it wants to modify the model or the diagram.
+For example, the GraphObject.click event handler to respond to a click on a GraphObject needs to perform a transaction if it wants to modify the model or the diagram.
 Most custom click event handlers do not change the diagram but instead update some HTML.

 But implementing an "ExternalObjectsDropped" DiagramEvent listener, which usually does want to modify the just-dropped Parts in the Diagram.selection, is called within the DraggingTool's transaction, so no additional start/commit transaction calls are needed.